Make these Starbucks Holiday drinks: eggnog latte, peppermint mocha, caramel brulee latte, gingerbread latte and Irish cream cold brew.

 Pour the espresso into the milk with any syrup and serve.

-- Boozy: Add some Bailey's, peppermint schnapps, rum, bourbon or brandy!
+- Boozy: Make it festive-fun with a splash of Bailey’s, peppermint schnapps, rum, bourbon, or brandy.

 Frequently asked questions